 The Allen Reference Atlas was first released online in 2005, and underwent several updates to add increasing complexity to the neuroanatomic delineations.
 Version 1 (2008) is used on the website to refer to the version of the atlas that was completed for publication as the print atlas (Dong, 2008) and used as the primary reference atlas in the Allen Mouse Brain Atlas until November 2011.
-Since that time, Version 2 (2011) has been developed to enable interactive exploration of the atlas online.
+Version 2 (2011) was developed to enable interactive exploration of the atlas online.

 From the Reference Atlas landing page in the Allen Mouse Brain Atlas, you can explore the atlases in the Interactive Atlas Viewer or you can view the static 2008 versions of the images.